bioscan-ml/BIOSCAN-5M/README.md

 ## Getting Started with BIOSCAN-5M

 ### I. Environment Setup
-To set up the BIOSCAN-5M project, create the required environment using the provided `bioscan5m.yaml` file.
+To set up the BIOSCAN-5M project, create and activate the required environment using the provided `bioscan5m.yaml` file.
 Run the following command:

 ```bash
 conda env create -f bioscan5m.yaml